Faculty

 Jaya Mannam Miller comes to us from Bright Water Waldorf School in Seattle, where she has been a part of the administrative staff and where her mother is this year’s Eighth Grade teacher.
 Jaya attended Desert Marigold School in Arizona from the second through the twelfth grade.
 Jaya’s higher education is in Computer Science.
 While she didn’t find the corporate world very congenial, she has enjoyed working with nonprofits where her holistic Waldorf background gave her a well-rounded approach to problem solving.
 She wants to work in an environment where relationships are an important part of getting the job done and people value each other.
 For fun Jaya likes kayaking, walks with her beagle mix, Yuki, reading science fiction, and she shares her family interest in astrology.

-Guest Faculty/Speakers
+Guest Faculty

-My Huynh, WA
+My Huynh Trinh, WA

 Nancy Blanning, Denver, CO